|

-Cold Steel Small Sword ReviewThe Small sword was a civilian weapon that enjoyed great popularity and longevity during the Renaissance era - both for its practical application as a weapon of defence and as a must have 'fashion accessory' for the well to do gentleman of the era.
-In this review by Charles Appel, we take a close up, hands on look at one of the most commonly available replicas, and discover a sword that is rarely photographed by online sellers to show its true beauty...
+The Small sword was a civilian weapon that enjoyed great popularity and longevity during the Renaissance era - both for its practical application as a weapon of defense and as a must have 'fashion accessory' for the well to do gentleman of the era.

-Cold Steel Small SwordReview by Charles A. Appel, Marietta USA
+Review by Charles A. Appel, Marietta USA

 Last year, while surfing the web, I stumbled across Sword Buyers Guide.
 I have been "sword poor" ever since.
 This is similar to being gun poor - except you can order by mail and don't have to fill out any forms (yet).
 One of my first steps on my road to poverty was the purchase of the Cold Steel Small sword.
 This small sword intrigued me because it is used in a manner similar to an epee.
 The epee is one of the few weapons I have a passing familiarity with.

 The sword arrived from Trueswords, packed in a good sized box.
 Inside was Cold Steel's packing box containing the smallsword.
 It was encased in bubble-wrap.
 You will note that the sword came with a sword bag of the type one expects with Japanese swords.
 The blade was coated with thick white grease.
 My first impression was that this was a fine looking weapon, but I wasn't too sure about the grip or the handling qualities.
-(More on this later).
+(More on this later)

 Statistics: